 Sights in the surrounding area

-From the museum towards Santa Lucia railway station, it is a 10-minute walk to the world-famous Rialto Bridge.
-It is the oldest of the four bridges spanning the Canal Grande and used to be the economic centre of the city.
+From the museum to Santa Lucia railway station, it is a 10-minute walk to the world-famous Rialto Bridge.
+It is the oldest of the four bridges spanning the Canal Grande and used to be the economic center of the city.

 The Accademia, one of Venice’s most important art collections, is just a few minutes walk from the Ca’ Rezzonico Museum.
 Those interested can also buy tickets directly here.
 Not far away is another of Venice’s top sights, the Peggy Guggenheim Collection.
 After another 5 minutes on foot, at the end of the Canal Grande, one reaches the impressive Basilica Santa Maria Della Salute, already visible from afar.